Can I Make a Personal Injury Claim Without a Lawyer?

 I hope that this information about whether you should (and how you can) make a personal injury claim without a lawyer was helpful.

-Sally Morin Law is committed to helping accident victims recover as quickly as possible and put their lives back together after traffic accidents in California.
+Sally Morin Personal Injury Lawyers is committed to helping accident victims recover as quickly as possible and put their lives back together after traffic accidents in California.

 If that means the best option for you is to make a claim yourself, we want you to have all the information you need to do so.
 And if you need professional legal help, we're here for that too.
 Get a FREE case evaluation online here now.